-Click this link and choose the language to be used as the base for the current language default code style from the pop-up list, that appears.
+Click this link and choose the language to be used as the base for the current language default code style from the list, that appears.
 The list contains the following options:

 Choose this option to use one of the well-known code style guidelines.
 Select one of the following standards from the list.